 Where do you deliver?

-We deliver in the DFW area and in Tyler, Lindale, and Van to pick-up sites hosted by members.
+We deliver in the DFW area and in Tyler, Lindale, Longview, and Van to pick-up sites hosted by members.
 On delivery day, our driver follows a route and drops the shares at your chosen host site.
 There’s no need to meet the driver there—you’ll just pick up your box after delivery and check your name off the list.
 Our driver is pretty consistent and you’ll get a feel for timing as we go along.
-We do ask in consideration of our volunteers that you always pick up the same day as delivery.

 How do I sign up to host a pick-up site?

 If you’d like for us to deliver in your neighborhood, talk to us about becoming a host!
 We require a minimum number of members for any given pick-up site to “make,” but with your help recruiting your friends and neighbors, we just might be able to add your home to our delivery route.
 Get in touch with us now to start the conversation.